 Understanding Pure Storage's Unusual Options Activity

-Pure Storage (NYSE:PSTG) shares experienced unusual options activity on Tuesday.
-The stock price moved up to $19.54 following the option alert.
+Shares of Pure Storage (NYSE:PSTG) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $20.3.

 - Sentiment: BULLISH